Saturday, 17 December 2022

 Tom learnt to fly with a friend called Charles Tate, whose father was the Tate of Tate and Lyle, the sugar manufacturers.
 Jimmy remembers that 'the two of them had just taken off from an aerodrome near Oxford when the plane crashed at Wallingford - neither were seriously hurt but there were plenty of cuts and bruises'.
 Tom shared his three golden rules: 'If the engine stalls don't turn, if the engine stalls don't turn and if the engine stalls don't turn!'.
 Not long after that Tom accepted a short service commission in the Fleet Air Arm.
 He completed his training at the Royal Naval College at Greenwich, and became a Fleet Air Arm sub-lieutenant.
 As was mentioned earlier, Tom volunteered for Bomber Command and was posted to 77 Squadron at Topcliffe, nr Thirsk in Yorkshire - flying Whitley Mk Vs.

-Martin Middlebrook and Chris Everitt's 'The Bomber Command War Diaries: An Operational Reference Book 1939-45' records that on the night of 14/15th November 1940, 82 Wellingtons Hampdens and Whitleys raided Berlin, hamburg and various airfields.
+Martin Middlebrook and Chris Everitt's 'The Bomber Command War Diaries: An Operational Reference Book 1939-45' records that on the night of 14/15th November 1940, 82 Wellingtons Hampdens and Whitleys raided Berlin, Hamburg and various airfields.
 50 targeted Berlin but only 25 reached the city.
 10 aircraft were lost - 4 Hampdens, 4 Whitleys (including Tom's aircraft) and 2 Wellingtons.
 It was the heaviest loss of the war so far.
+The Operational Record for 77 Squadron (available on the 77 Squadron Association website) records the raid on Berlin as having been successful but that 'SB/LT, Neal and crew failed to return, and were reported as missing'.
+The extract goes on to say that 'One aircraft was seen to go down in flames, in the target area'.

 Berlin CWGC Cemetery